-The Whydah Pirate Museum offers curriculum guides and lesson plans to help educators utilize the history and science behind the Whydah’s discovery in their classroom.
+The Whydah Pirate Museum offers curriculum guides and lesson plans to help educators utilize the history and science behind the Whydah’s discovery in their classrooms.
 The museum’s education materials have been designed specifically with Massachusetts standards in mind.

 While the museum’s curriculum guides and lesson plans work best in conjunction with a visit to the Whydah Pirate Museum, a field trip is by no means required.
 The content and lesson activities will function effectively independent of a visit.
-Teachers and students who do participate in a class trip though, will find these lessons greatly enhanced by hands-on encounters with centuries old artifacts, maps and artwork, and conservation tools and equipment.
+Teachers and students who do participate in a class trip though will find these lessons greatly enhanced by hands-on encounters with centuries-old artifacts, maps and artwork, and conservation tools and equipment.

 The museum’s curriculum has been organized into two categories: History and STEM (Science, Technology, Engineering, Math).
 For educators interested in history and social studies please visit our history curriculum page.
 For educators interested in science, oceanography, archaeology, and underwater technology, please visit our STEM curriculum page.